ivandax/backend/README.md

 ### Deployment in Railway

+First some notes: We can always start the app from the command line using:

+./gradlew bootRun

+So we can also pass parameters here to make sure we are using the right profile,

  - Railway connects to the repo in github and automatically makes a build of the app.
  -